-Answer: Students are required to document, in a daily journal, all activities occurring during the time spent at their internship worksite which will be reviewed by their Biomedical Innovations (BI) instructor.
-Additionally, students submit reflection journals for review by the BI instructor biweekly.
+Answer: Students are required to document, in a daily journal, all activities occurring during the time spent at their internship worksite.
+These daily notes will be reviewed by the Collegiate internship coordinator.
+Additionally, students submit reflection journals for review by the Biomedical Innovations (BI) instructor biweekly.
 Furthermore, observations, conversations, and evaluations of student performance, in consultation with internship site supervisors, are documented and placed in student records.
-Lastly, students are required to create and present a short presentation as a culmination of the experience.
+Lastly, students are required to create and deliver a short presentation as a culmination of the experience.